06 Feb Iowa Manufacturing Replacement Parts and Supplies Exemption Beginning 7/1/2016

 4. Is used directly and primarily in processing or manufacturing of goods.

 Examples of supplies qualifying for the Iowa manufacturing replacement parts and supplies exemption include: saw blades, drill bits, filters, jigs, dies, tools other than hand tools, cutting fluids, oils and lubricants, coolants, etc.

 This is not a retroactive change in this Iowa sales and use tax exemption.
 It is strictly on a go-forward basis beginning July 1, 2016.
 Prior to July 1, 2016, Iowa manufacturing replacement parts needed to be depreciable for state and federal income tax purposes.
 Only those parts which either materially added to the value of the machinery and equipment or appreciably extended their lives would qualify for the sales and use tax exemption.
 Replacement parts that merely kept manufacturing machinery and equipment in good working condition did not qualify.
 Historically, Iowa would either require documentation supporting this designation or would accept an audit procedure agreement, which essentially sets a mutually agreed-upon dollar threshold between the state of Iowa and the taxpayer that is used to distinguish between taxable and exempt qualifying purchases.

 As with all sales and use tax research, the specifics of each case need to be considered when determining taxability.
-If you have questions, comments or would like to discuss the specific circumstances you are encountering in regard to this issue or any other sales & use tax issue, please contact us at (888) 350-4TAX (4829) or via email at firstname.lastname@example.org.
+Agile Consulting Group’s sales tax consultants can be found on our page summarizing Iowa sales and use tax exemptions.
+If you have questions, comments or would like to discuss the specific circumstances you are encountering in regard to this issue or any other sales & use tax issue, please contact us at (888) 350-4TAX (4829) or via email at email@example.com.